COMP1010UNSW/pyhtml-enhanced/README.md

 ### Source code

-Copyright (c) 2023 Miguel Guthridge, COMP1010 UNSW
+Copyright (c) 2023 Maddy Guthridge, COMP1010 UNSW

 Source code for the library is open source, using the [MIT license](https://choosealicense.com/licenses/mit/).
 A copy of the license